hostmobility/documentation/docs/interfaces/mx4/lin.md

 #define STATUS_RECV_NO_DATA 2
 #define STATUS_MASTER_REQUEST 3
 ```
-    STATUS_RECV_ERROR indicates that data have been read on the bus, but no valid LIN frame were found.
-Just all the data is returned for debuging purposes.
+    STATUS_RECV_ERROR indicates that data has been read on the bus, but no valid LIN frame were found.
+Just all the data is returned for debugging purposes.
     STATUS_RECV_NO_DATA activity on the bus but no data found.
-    STATUS_MASTER_REQUEST message with only one byte data found, this is a
+    STATUS_MASTER_REQUEST message with only one byte data found.
+This is a
     master request.

     data: